 - Business administration and management

 Economics majors use analysis methodologies and critical thinking to understand the world around them.
 Students who choose an economics major in college graduate with plenty of valuable skills.
-So, there’s plenty of benefits to studying in one of the best undergraduate economics programs.
+So, studying in one of the best undergraduate economics programs has plenty of benefits.

-In advance coursework, students will develop other skills at the best colleges for economics, like:
+In advanced coursework, students will develop other skills at the best colleges for economics, like: